➛ ➛ From our list of Stuff we have and use [and do...] in the right sidebar ➛ ➛

 Al Golden at IMIS has earned a great reputation [and is an ex-cruiser...]
-Al gets our business, and is always competitive...
+He gets our business, and is always competitive...
 IMIS puts together a policy [Al developed the Jackline Policy for cruisers] to meet our specific needs, and has an ongoing reputation for no fuss claims handling and quick payouts.
 [Though, thankfully, we have no first-hand experience in this regard...]

 Key points for us when shopping insurance include:

 We specify All Risk [vs. Named Peril] coverage.

 All Risk covers everything not on the excluded list; Named Peril tells you specifically what is covered, but not necessarily what isn't.
 We prefer to not have to read between the lines...

-For Total Loss [of the vessel] we prefer an Agreed Value [negotiated replacement price] vs. Actual Cash Value [which is the insurance company's adjuster's estimate of what it is worth after the loss...] policy.
+For Total Loss [of the vessel] we prefer an Agreed Value [negotiated replacement price] vs. Actual Cash Value policy [the insurance company's adjuster's estimate of what it is worth after the loss...]

-There are no surprises with an Agreed Value policy; you know what you will be paid before the policy is written, and are not at the mercy of their adjuster's estimate at the time of loss.
+There are no surprises with an Agreed Value policy; you know what you will be paid when the policy is written, and are not at the mercy of an adjuster's estimate at the time of loss.